An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Queen Maud Land, is located in East Antarctica between the British territories to the West and the Australian territories to the East.
 It covers 2.7 million square kilometers and is named after Queen Maud (1869-1938), wife of King Haakon VII of Norway.

 The ice sheet of Antarctica covers this area and a thick wall of ice extends along the coastline with ice cliffs of 20 to 30 meters making its access by the sea, called “Haakon VII”, complicated.
-We get there by air either through Troll Airfield, a nearby station, or through the Russian Novolazarevskaya Base, also known as Novo Airbase.
-This is the one we will most likely take.

 Heading inland, the mountain ranges stand out of the ice sheet (Alt.
 2,000 m.) and offer a favorable site for flora as well as migratory birds.
 Its highest point is Jøkulkyrkja 3,148 meters above sea level in the Mühlig-Hofmann Mountain chain.
 Among others a little less high ranges are Heimefront in Orvin, Wohlthat and Sør Rondane, mountains free of ice in the hinterland.

 The shorelines called “Prince Olav Coast” and “Princess Ragnhild Coast” were discovered in 1930 by Norwegian aviation pioneers and it is the Norwegian Hjalmar Riiser-Larsen who explored this territory for the first time.
-Since 1961, Queen Maud Land is considered a demilitarized zone under the Antarctic Treaty, but remains, with Peter the First Island, one of the two territorial claims of Norway in Antarctica and since 1939...as such, it is administered by the Norwegian Judiciary and Police Ministry’s Polar Department in Oslo.
+Since 1961, Queen Maud Land is considered a demilitarized zone under the Antarctic Treaty, but remains, with Peter the First Island, one of the two territorial claims of Norway in Antarctica and since 1939... as such, it is administered by the Norwegian Judiciary and Police Ministry’s Polar Department in Oslo.

 The first scientific expedition within Queen Maud Land is a British-Swedish-and-Norwegian expedition that took place from 1949 to 1952.
 To date, there are twelve stations that can house up to 40 researchers depending on the season.
 Six of the stations are permanently occupied, the others being used in the Austral Summer.

 During the Austral Winter, this land is plunged into the polar night.
 During the summer, the sun is still low in the sky and most of the light that reaches the surface is reflected by the snow.
 This lack of heat lavished by the sun combined with the high altitude of the location (over 2,000 m above sea level) means that the temperature is cold.
-In the middle of the Southern Summer, so during our expedition, the average temperatures range between -10°C and -30°C. The climate is typical to that of a genuine polar desert and the place receives virtually no rainfall (snow representing the equivalent of 70 mm of water).
+In the middle of the southern summer, so during our expedition, the average temperatures range between −10°C and −30°C. The climate is typical to that of a genuine polar desert and the place receives virtually no rainfall (snow representing the equivalent of 70 mm of water).
 The air humidity is near zero.
 However, the winds can be strong.

 We move on crampons on the “Blue Ice” with ice ripples that make progression difficult.
 Near the mountains, snow is sometimes hard, sometimes soft, and sometimes deep.
-We also advance with skis on sealskin and kite-skiing when the terrain and the wind are in our favor.
+We also advance with skis on sealskin and snowkiting when the terrain and the wind are in our favor.

 It is then within Queen Maud Land that we go on this expedition.
-We are located just 2,000 km from the South Pole.
+We are located just 2,000 kilometers from the South Pole.
 For polar experts and enthusiasts, this area is probably one of the best places ever.

 Itinerary

-DAY 1: ARRIVAL AT CAPE TOWN
+DAY 1: ARRIVAL IN CAPE TOWN

 Day 1

-DAY 2: BRIEFING INSTRUCTIONS
+DAY 2: BRIEFING DAY

 Day 2